snrnats/doc-centre/docfx_project/api/help/getting_consignment_data.md

-# Managing Existing Consignments

-Once you've created your consignments, you'll probably want to keep an eye on them!
-This page explains how you can use PRO's APIs to retrieve consignment data and update or delete your consignments.

----

-## Getting Consignment Data
+# Getting Consignment Data

 PRO offers several endpoints that return consignment data.
 Some of these endpoints return information on a specific consignment, while some are "search" endpoints that return the details of those consignments that meet a particular set of criteria.

-### Getting Data For a Specific Consignment
+## Getting Data For a Specific Consignment

 Perhaps the most straightforward way of getting PRO consignment data is to use the **Get Consignment** endpoint.
 This endpoint takes the `consignmentReference` of the consignment you want to view as a path parameter, and returns full details for the specified consignment.
 The information returned is structured in a broadly similar way to a **Create Consignment** request, but can also (where applicable) include additional information, including: